-The world is fully armed with epic beauty.
-It’s also full of a lot of annoying nonsense, often co-existing simultaneously.
-With that in mind, here is our list of the top 10 cities in the world to love and hate.
-If you’ve been to any of these places, we’re sure you’ll find a few things you agree with.
-If you object to something about a city, please let us know as well.
+The world offers an abundance of epic beauty.
+It’s also filled with annoying nonsense, often co-existing simultaneously.
+This is list of 10 cities in the world to love and hate.
+If you’ve been to any of these destinations, you’ll probably find some issues you agree with!

-10) Amsterdam- Bell and I lived in the Dutch capital for 3 and 1/2 years so we know this place very well.
+We lived in the Dutch capital for 3 and 1/2 years so we know the city well.
 It’s the most beautiful city we’ve ever lived in.
-It’s also extremely rude and very lacking in customer service.
-It’s the bicycling capital of the world and that’s very cute on the surface, just don’t get in their way or they’ll mow you down.
+It can also be unfriendly and lacking in customer service.
+The bicycling capital of the world is cute on the surface, but get in their way and they may run you over!

 Amsterdam is one of the world’s greatest for sitting outside on a cafe terrace and enjoying a drink.
 Good luck finding a seat on a sunny day.
 And if you do, expect to wait an eternity to order anything.

 Amsterdam’s world class museums and charm draw cultured tourists.
-It’s lax drug laws and legalized prostitution attract zombified 18 year old American kids and wildly annoying British bachelor parties that can turn the city into a vomit filled pee party.
+It’s lax drug laws and legalized prostitution in the Red Light District attract zombified 18 year old American kids and wildly annoying British bachelor parties that can turn the city into a vomit filled pee party.
 As a port city Amsterdam has some seedy characters that will randomly offer to sell you “XTC, Coca?!”
 Just ignore those guys, they are generally harmless, albeit scary looking.

-9) Orlando- I grew up here and Bell lived here a few months herself and because of Disney and the fact that it’s the world’s most visited city, yes I absolutely believe it deserves to be on this list.
-And not only did I grow up in Orlando, I worked at Disney for over a year in high school so I also know this story very well.
+I grew in Orlando and Bell has also lived there with me.
+Thanks to being the world’s most visited city, it deserves to be on a love/hate cities list.
+Not only did I grow up in Orlando, I worked at Disney for over a year during high school.

 I slung food at the fast food restaurant Peco’s Bill in Adventureland.
-I saw families who spent their life savings to come to Disney wait in line for over half an hour just to overpay for a mediocre hamburger or hot dog.
-Never mind the 2 hours they had to wait for the over rated Thunder Mountain ride, in sweltering heat.
+I saw families who spent their life savings visit Disney wait in line for over half an hour just to overpay for a mediocre hamburger or hot dog.
+Never mind the 2 hours they waited for the overrated Thunder Mountain ride, in sweltering heat.

 But with all the annoyances that come with visiting Disney, children love the characters and ambiance, and many parents want to share this experience with them.
 Of course, they often have no idea what they are fully getting into and how much “The Happiest Place on Earth” will drain their wallet.

-8) Las Vegas- The bright beacon of overindulgence and wastefulness is the epitome of a large segment of America.
+The bright beacon of overindulgence and wastefulness is the epitome of a large segment of America.
 It’s the world’s 2nd most visited city, trailing only my hometown of Orlando.
-Vegas is a city where dreams can come true, but are more often shattered with huge gambling losses.
+Las Vegas is a city where dreams can come true, but are more often shattered with huge gambling losses.

-And because peoples gambling losses subsidize the price, you won’t find better hotel value in any other American city.
-Some of the world’s greatest monuments and highlights have been recreated in Las Vegas- the great Pyramid of Giza, Eiffel Tower, Venetian canals and New York skyline.
+People’s gambling losses subsidize hotel prices.
+So the city offers some of the best hotel value in the US.
+Some of the world’s greatest monuments and highlights have been recreated in Las Vegas.
+The great Pyramid of Giza, Eiffel Tower, Venetian canals and New York skyline can all be found among the cities glitzy hotels.
 You can also dine at the world’s largest buffet, with 1,000 seats, the Knights of the Round Table at the Excalibur hotel and casino.